A Final Upside Surprise, Signs of Slower Growth Ahead, Alabama Tax Collections, 2024

 The SSUT and its distribution system also have an impact on school budgets.
 School systems receive sales tax money, collected and distributed according to local law or flowing through the county or municipal government.
 Presumably, as sales shift online, that revenue is diminished.
 The taxes from those online transactions, collected through the SSUT, are distributed to cities and counties.
 Unlike sales taxes, local governments are not obligated to pass along a portion to the schools.

-In 2021, 187 school systems received revenue from county sales tax (totaling $665 million), and 40 school systems received revenue from city sales taxes (totaling $176 million).
+In 2021, 120 school systems received revenue from county sales tax (totaling $665 million), and 40 school systems received revenue from city sales taxes (totaling $176 million).
+Some systems receive both city and county sales taxes.
+In total, 131 school systems received sales taxes from a county, a city, or both.

 Some cities treat the SSUT as if it were sales tax and distribute it to the schools in the same proportion as the traditional sales tax.
 Some school systems have negotiated agreements to receive a portion of the SSUT.
 Many have not.